TeehanLax/node-carrot2/README.md

 # node-carrot2 - Carrot2 DCS implementation for Node.js

 This library requires the Carrot2 Document Clustering Server.
 Carrot2 is an open source clustering engine available at http://project.carrot2.org/index.html.
 Installation instructions and configuration can be found at http://project.carrot2.org/documentation.html.
+Carrot2 was originally designed for clustering search results from web queries, and thus uses a "search result" metaphor (which we've upheld), but it can be used for any small (a few thousand) collection of documents.

 Install the package: